pflaeging/forgejo-okd/Readme.md

 1. pull forgejo helm: `helm pull oci://code.forgejo.org/forgejo-helm/forgejo --untar --untardir charts/`
 1. edit [./values.yaml](./values.yaml)
 1. change the password in [./gitea-admin-secret.yaml](./gitea-admin-secret.yaml)
-1. apply it to your cluster: `oc kustomize --enable-helm | oc apply -f -`
+1. apply it to your cluster: `kustomize build . --enable-helm | oc apply -f -`

+(at the moment the built in kusomtize of oc is not working.
+It's working with the builtin kustomize of kubectl v1.32 and with kustomize v5.5.
+Maybe the builtin kustomize version of oc is to old)

 ## disconnected use